 The fireworks show at Lake Tahoe is so special that it's been written about in USA Today, Travel + Leisure, and Forbes Traveler as a must-see celebration of our nation's birth.

-The fireworks are shot from barges in the lake for that over-the-water spectacular view, and the whole show is choreographed to music.
-You can watch from boats that have dining and viewing packages or anywhere on land since the show can be seen from everywhere around the town.
+The fireworks are shot from barges in the lake for a spectacular show that reflects off the surface of the water, and the whole show is choreographed to music.
+You can either watch from boats with special dining and viewing packages or on land anywhere along the shore of Lake Tahoe.

-For a special treat, ride the V&T Railroad from Carson City to Virginia City and arrive just in time for the big Fourth of July parade.
+As night falls, a concert in conjunction with fireworks will light up the night to end your celebration.
+For a special treat, you can ride the V&T Railroad from Carson City to Virginia City and arrive just in time for the big Fourth of July parade.